swisschain/Rule-Engine-Docs/Technical requirement for POC/Use case.md

-# Use case to or rules
+# Use case

 The company runs the Sirius Custody system and defines the next policy to authorize transactions

+# Transaction signature policy

 -------------